Derick317/Typora/Softwares/Franka_and_ROS/set_up.md

 FATAL: modpost: GPL-incompatible module xxx.ko uses GPL-only symbol 'xxx'
 ```

-you can test
+In this case, you can try

 ```bash
 $ sudo IGNORE_PREEMPT_RT_PRESENCE=1 bash NVIDIA-xxx.run
 ```

-Or you can test (you are expected to change `515` to what you need)
+Or you can try (you are expected to change `515` to what you need)

 ```bash
 $ sudo IGNORE_PREEMPT_RT_PRESENCE=1 apt install nvidia-driver-515